 One of the results of the statistical and geostatistical analysis of the blasthole gold data and resulting creation of independent gold, copper, silver, lead, zinc, iron, and sulfur grade models was the identification of areas within the existing defined deposit that continue to be "under drilled" with regard to classification of the estimated resources.
-In general, as the depth of the main mineralized host and structure increases, the density of drilling decreases, although the 2008 exploration program did improve the deep drilling, the 2010 drilling program achieved results with high grade intercepts encountered at depth in newly modeled "bump out".
+In general, as the depth of the main mineralized host and structure increases, the density of drilling decreases.
+Although the 2008 exploration program did improve the deep drilling, the 2010-2012 drilling program achieved results with high grade intercepts encountered at depth in a newly modeled redefined footwall core zone boundary based on new drilling.
 Continued definition of the high grade "bump out" or possible inflection of the core complex is advisable.

-Some areas that contain no estimated resources, but in all likelihood, based on the geology and surrounding drillhole data, are mineralized and would contain resources if additional drilling were completed.
+In the qualified person's opinion, there are some areas that currently contain no estimated resources, but in all likelihood, based on the geology and surrounding drillhole data, are mineralized and would contain resources, if additional drilling were to be completed.
 In addition to these areas, the Batman deposit continues to be open in both the north and south directions.
 The last fence on the north and south sides of the deposit are mineralized and suggest that more "step-out" drilling is still needed.

-Another feature that came to light from the 2007 to 2011 exploration-drilling program is the existence of new "parallel and/or sub-parallel" structures and mineralization to the east of the main core complex at the Batman deposit.
+Another feature that came to light from the 2007 to 2011 exploration-drilling programs is the existence of new "parallel and/or sub-parallel" structures and mineralization to the east of the main core complex at the Batman deposit.
 Both of these parallel and/or sub-parallel structures warrant additional exploration drilling to better define these zones.
+Drilling conducted following the September 2011 resource estimate has further defined the parallel structures, showing increased definition at depth.